 Attend or plan to enroll in a Western Association of Schools and Colleges (WASC)-accredited K-12 Catholic school in Kern County; and

-Complete the Peter Anthony Catholic Education Scholarship application through Kern Community Foundation with all materials by the deadline of July 31, 2018.
+Complete the Peter Anthony Catholic Education Scholarship application through Kern Community Foundation with all materials by the deadline of Wednesday, July 31, 2019.

 For more information or assistance, please contact Kern Community Foundation by calling 661.616.2605 or writing to firstname.lastname@example.org.
 Si tiene preguntas en español, favor de llamar y preguntar por Louis Medina al número, 661.325.5346.

 On April 3, Kern Community Foundation’s Director of Community Impact, Louis Medina, was interviewed about Give Big Kern by Robin Jones of KRAB Radio, 106.1 FM.
 The interview is airing on Robin’s show, “Kern County This Week,” on Sunday, April 7–the same day givebigkern.org goes live for receiving donations!
 Listen to the interview by clicking here.
 Then, click on the file name, “GIVE BIG KERN.mp3,” and finally on the play button on the right side of your screen.